top of page

 Morristown College History Project

-From 1881 to 1994, Morristown, Tennessee enjoyed presence of Morristown Normal and Industrial College, a historically Black college created to serve the educational needs of the area’s African-American residents.
+From 1881 to 1994, Morristown, Tennessee enjoyed the presence of Morristown Normal and Industrial College, a historically Black college created by Northern Methodists to serve the educational needs of the area’s African-American residents.

-Built on the grounds of the old slave market, the college campus has now been purchased by the City of Morristown and all buildings have been demolished.
-The site has been turned into a city park, named "Hertiage Park".
+Built on the grounds of the old slave market, the late college's campus was eventually purchased by the City of Morristown & all buildings were demolished.
+The site has now been turned into a public city park called "Fulton-Hill".

-Despite is, there is a strong narrative and huge body of historic materials associated with this late learning institution still available from the caretakers of this Historically Black College.
+Despite the loss of the physical structures, there is a strong narrative & huge body of historic materials associated with this important learning institution that are still available from the caretakers of this Historically Black College.

 Morristown%20College%20History%20Day_edi

-In April of 2018, Black in Appalachia partnered with The Africa to Appalachia Foundation to begin the process of digitizing, cataloguing and making available materials associated with late HBCU, Morristown College.
-This project will be ongoing for the foreseeable future.
+In April of 2018, Black in Appalachia partnered with The Africa to Appalachia Foundation and Reunion of the Ages to begin the process of digitizing, cataloguing and making available materials associated with Morristown College.
+This is an ongoing project.

 View the Morristown College materials here